 In our formal treatment of relational attitudes, our starting point will be attitudes that are weak relations on the set of prospects, such as the 'at least as credible as' and the 'at least as desirable as' relations.
-Strict relations such as 'the more credible than' and 'the more desirable than' relations and equivalence relations such as the 'equally credible as' and 'equally desirable as' relations, will be defined in terms of them.
+Strict relations such as relations such as the 'equally credible as' and 'equally desirable as' relations, will be defined in terms of them.

-Formally, let R be a binary relation on a set of objects X, with $\alpha R\gamma$ meaning that α is R-related to γ .
+'the more credible than' and 'the more desirable than' relations and equivalence that $\alpha$ is R-related to $\gamma$ .
 Binary relations are typically classified in terms of their satisfaction (or otherwise) of the following properties.
-For all $\alpha, \gamma, \delta \in X$:
+For all $\alpha, \gamma, \delta \in X$ :